-VIII.
+VII.
 ADMINISTRATION, FINANCE AND LOGISTICS

 Response administration, finance, and logistics will be conducted in accordance with established plans, policies, and procedures.
 FEMA will conduct an eligibility review, which will be submitted with the request to the President.
-With a Presidential declaration, FEMA is authorized to use the authority of the Stafford Act and to reimburse for public assistance response and recovery claims against the Disaster Relief Fund.
-For additional details, reference the North Carolina State Recovery Framework.
+With a Presidential declaration, FEMA is authorized to use the authority of the Stafford Act to reimburse public assistance response and recovery claims against the Disaster Relief Fund.

-IX.
+VIII.
 PLAN DEVELOPMENT AND MAINTENANCE

 This plan will be reviewed annually, or as conditions warrant.
 Review of the NCEOP will alternate between a full review and desk review.
 NCEM will coordinate the reviews of the NCEOP.
-A desk review will be completed internally by NCEM Plans and will incorporate changes as needed.
-A full review will be completed external to NCEM Plans through Functional Leads engaging with stakeholders and subject matter experts where appropriate.
+A desk review will be completed internally by the NCEM Planning Section and will incorporate changes as needed.
+A full review will be completed external to the NCEM Planning Section through Functional Leads engaging with stakeholders and subject matter experts where appropriate.
 Each SERT agency is responsible for ensuring applicable portions of the plan remain accurate and up-to-date.
 Changes to the plan will be published and distributed as necessary.
 The plan is also tested during periodic exercises and after-action review forums.

 Recommended changes should be made in the form of substitute language and forwarded to the NC Department of Public Safety, North Carolina Emergency Management, Attention: NCEM Planning Section, 4236 Mail Service Center, Raleigh NC 27699-4713.
 Changes to the plan will be published and distributed as necessary.
-This plan supersedes the NC EOP published in December 2022.
+This plan supersedes the NCEOP published in December 2023.

-X. AUTHORITIES AND REFERENCES
+IX.
+AUTHORITIES AND REFERENCES